 This year, we will be conducting school observations of children during free play/unstructured activity.
-Our goal is to understand how a broad sample of typical children play in their preschool classrooms.
-We will visit schools a total of 4 times per child in order and collect 30 minutes of data each time.
+We will visit schools a total of 4 times in order to collect 30 min of data per child at each of Times 1 and 2.
 The coding scheme that we use for these school observations is called the Play Observation Scale (POS).
-You must first become reliable in this coding scheme as well as have regular access to a car before being able to do school observations.
+You must first become reliable in this coding scheme before being able to do school observations.